counsyl/stor/docs/main_interface.rst

 Common Path Methods
 -------------------

-By using the ``path`` factory function, users can write code that is portable across Swift storage, Windows, and Posix-based file systems.
-In order to ensure portability, users can only use the following methods:
+By using the top-level functions in the storage_utils module (or the main ``Path`` interface) users can write code that is portable across Swift storage, Windows, and Posix-based filesystems.
+In particular, the following methods:

 * ``open``: Opens the resource identified by the path and returns a file (or file-like) object.
 * ``glob``: Globs the path based on an input pattern.
 Returns matching path objects.